AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 First and foremost, you should know that Utah is a no-fault state, meaning that if you cause an accident, you’ll only be responsible for the other party’s property damage.
 You and the other party will both cover your own medical costs, lost wages, and child care costs that result from the accident under PIP.

-Utah is a modified comparative negligence state, which means that, for the victim to recover any money from the perpetrator, they must be less than 50 percent responsible for the accident.
+Utah is a modified comparative negligence state, which means that, for the victim to recover any money from the perpetrator, they must be less than 50 percent responsible for the accident.4

 Uninsured Motorist Coverage

 Utah doesn’t require drivers to buy uninsured motorist coverage, nor does it require insurance companies to offer it.
 That may be because of the state’s low rate of uninsured drivers.
-In Utah, only 7 percent of drivers are uninsured, which is 92 percent lower than the national average (12 percent).
+In Utah, only 7 percent of drivers are uninsured, which is half the national average of 14 percent.5

 DUI Laws

 It’s no secret that driving under the influence is dangerous, and it could have legal consequences as well.
-If you’re caught driving under the influence, your DUI will stay on your driving record for a decade, raising your car insurance costs all the way.
+If you’re caught driving with a blood alcohol concentration of 0.05 percent or more, your DUI will stay on your driving record for a decade.
+The violation will also raise your car insurance costs all the way.
 For the first offense, your license will be suspended for 120 days, with temporary privileges for education, child visitation, and employment.

 Seat Belt Laws